BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 license to Games Workshop Limited.
 All rights reserved.*

 *All quotations from J.R.R.
-Tolkien's literary trilogy The Lord of the Rings (including any of the volumes thereof) © The Tolkien Estate 1954-55, 1966.*
+Tolkien's literary trilogy The Lord of the Rings (including any of the volumes thereof) Â© The Tolkien Estate 1954-55, 1966.*

-*© Copyright Games Workshop Limited 2018.
-Citadel and Games Workshop are ® and all associated logos are either ® or TM and/or © Games Workshop Limited.*
+*Â© Copyright Games Workshop Limited 2018.
+Citadel and Games Workshop are Â® and all associated logos are either Â® or TM and/or Â© Games Workshop Limited.*

 *No part of this publication may be reproduced, stored in a retrieval